 The MORE (Money + Relationships + Equality) Initiative was created to establish equality for women and men in relationships, family life, and financial decision making, while embracing the central questions of self-worth, purpose, and meaning-making throughout the life course.

-Using this evidence, MORE produces outreach materials available on their informational website, which are publicized in Director Christine Whelan’s press features and speaking engagements.
-These include: diagnostic tools to help couples learn their money “types” prior to entering a marriage, among other opportunities; accessible workbooks on financial equality and philanthropy at various stages of the relationship.
+Outreach: Using this evidence, MORE produces outreach materials to be shared online and in press features and speaking engagements.
+Materials include diagnostic tools to help couples learn their money “types” prior to entering a marriage, as well as accessible workbooks on financial equality and philanthropy at various stages of the relationship.

 Teaching: Finally, drawing on research and outreach materials, MORE teaches students valuable lessons on financial equality through specialized courses on the intersection of relationships, finances, consumption, and wellbeing in the UW-Madison School of Human Ecology.